A market study on the breakfast cereal category

 Breakfast cereal, especially those loaded with sugar, are losing market share to a whole host of competitors: Yogurt, breakfast bars and even fast food.

 What happened?
 And what can those brands do to take back market share?
 More importantly, what should the competitors (yogurt, bars, etc.) fear going forward?
 Things have gotten worse and the stakes are even higher.
+(Read a market study of consumer packaged goods here)

 To truly understand this market, let’s begin by looking at the ready-to-eat breakfast market by looking back.